 5. Mood Swings

-Many people do not realize that diabetes causes not only physical symptoms but mental symptoms as well.
-In fact, diabetes patients oftentimes face a plethora of mental health issues, with mood swings being one of the most common.
-While it’s true that mood swings have many causes, there is cause for concern when it is paired with other diabetes signs.
+Many people do not realize that diabetes causes mental symptoms, especially mood swings.
+While it’s true that mood swings have many causes, there is cause for concern when they are paired with other diabetes signs.

-Unexplained fatigue that never seems to go away, however, is a cause for concern.
-Diabetes is one of several conditions that may cause a person to feel tired all of the time.
-Diabetes specifically causes fatigue due to fluctuating blood sugar levels in the pancreas.
+Unexplained fatigue that never seems to go away is a cause for concern.
+Diabetes is one of several conditions that may cause a person to feel tired all of the time, due to fluctuating blood sugar levels in the pancreas.
 Complications associated with diabetes can also cause a person to feel fatigued.

 Keep in mind that being tired is much different than being fatigued.
 If you sleep and wake up refreshed and re-energized, you are probably just tired.
 If you don’t wake up refreshed, then fatigue is most likely the culprit.